tarantool/doc/doc/1.7/dev_guide/reference_capi/tuple.rst

     Tuple format.

-    Each Tuple has associated format (class).
-Default format is used to create tuples which are not attach to any particular space.
+    Each Tuple has an associated format (class).
+Default format is used to create tuples which are not attached to any particular space.

 .. c:type:: box_tuple_t